ALF28Dev/Order-Book-CPP/README.md

 >[!NOTE]
 > - **Eager Allocation:** As per the othr data structures within this project all of the Tick Levels are allocated into slots within a fixed size memory pool which is created at process startup.
 This can be seen in the diagram below showing a block of memory getting allocated, each slot filled with a generic tick level node with a value set to -1.
 As we add additional tick levels to the tree and the best bid/ask levels changes over time we reuse the fixed number of allocated tick level objects through the usage of a bitmap.
-> - **Bitmap:** The bitmap enables us to quickly identify the index of a free tick level object which can be rused by finding the index of the first bit marked as 1 within a 64 bit intger inside of a list of 64 bit integers.
+> - **Memory Pool Bitmap:** The bitmap allows us to quickly identify the index of a free tick-level object that can be reused by locating the first bit set to 1 within a 64-bit integer in the list of 64-bit integers.

 ### The Tick Level Bitmap

+The tick-level bitmap was created to allow quick lookup and confirmation of whether a specific tick level exists within a bid/ask AVL tree.
+This eliminates the need to traverse the tree to check for the presence of a price level.
+I chose to use a bitmap instead of other structures, such as a hashmap, to avoid the overhead of using a hash function.

 <img width="100%" height="391" alt="Screenshot 2025-09-27 at 15 12 52" src="https://github.com/user-attachments/assets/23d0f982-b7b7-4a88-97c4-14436e1b7b2a" /><br>

+>[!NOTE]
+> - **Tick Level bitmap Capacity:** The bitmap consists of a list of 15,625 64-bit integers, which provide 1 million bits, each of which can be used to mark whether a price level exists within the bid/ask tree.

 ### The Memory Pool Bitmap

+The Memory Pool Bitmap structure was created to manage the memory allocated for the AVL tree structures within the book.
+By using memory pools, we can eagerly allocate all tick-level objects upfront, removing the need to repeatedly call new and delete.
+However, this approach requires effectively managing the allocated tick levels so they can be freed and reused later.
+To achieve this, I developed a bitmap system that quickly identifies the index or offset of a slot in the memory pool containing a free or unused tick-level object.

 <img width="100%" height="543" alt="Screenshot 2025-09-27 at 15 18 34" src="https://github.com/user-attachments/assets/931ea460-ab62-4484-b751-ffc10b5de0d5" /><br>

+>[!NOTE]
+> - **Memory Pool Bitmap Capacity:** Currently the memory pool bitmap consists of a list of 10 64-bit integers providing capacity to manag 640 allocated tick levels if necessary.
+This can scaled up as required.

 ## Project Vision: What’s Next?
 - Testing using Valgrind/AddressSanitizer.